 - Homes must be designated in a rural area by USDA

-- 100%-financing is available in many cases
+- 100%-financing with no money down is available in many cases

 - Home can be a fixer upper